regino-pan-a-i/MovieMapper/README.md

 # MovieMapper - Find Popular Movies Near You

-MovieShow is an iOS mobile application designed to help users quickly and easily discover the most popular movies currently playing near them.
+MovieMapper is an iOS mobile application designed to help users quickly and easily discover the most popular movies currently playing near them.
 It aggregates showtimes from various movie theaters and links directly to the ticket-selling website for each selected time slot.

 ---